-The differences between attached and freestanding verandas are not as apparent as you would think and some people are completely unaware of the key stand out components of each.
+The differences between attached and freestanding verandas are not as apparent as you would think and some people are completely unaware of the key stand-out components of each.
 Both the freestanding veranda and the attached veranda provide a social outdoor hub but there is much more to them as you will discover in our guide below.

 What is a veranda?

 A veranda is a roofed, open-air porch that’s normally attached to the outside of a residential building.
 A veranda or covered terrace provides both functionality and comfort in your garden.
-Whether it is a freestanding veranda against the side of a house, a glass veranda or an attached veranda with or without a veranda kit the protection verandas provide against falling leaves, sun and rain are certainly valuable.
+Whether it is a freestanding against the side of a house, a glass or an attached veranda with or without a veranda kit the protection verandas provide against falling leaves, sun and rain is certainly valuable.